 Multi-Subscription Monitoring

 Since the solution uses Azure Resource Graph via the arg() function, you don’t need to deploy the template to each subscription.
-Instead, deploy once and grant the managed identity Reader access to all subscriptions:
+Instead, deploy once and grant the managed identities Reader access to all subscriptions:

 # Deploy the solution once